List of Marvel Comics characters: N: Powers and abilities of Donyell Taylor

 Bandit is a mutant with bioelectrical powers similar to an electric eel that require physical contact and a conductive medium to work.
 He can channel an electrical charge strong enough to stun, injure, or kill through someone just by touching them.
 He augments the range of this power by shooting special wire-tethered quarrels from his wristbow.
 He has also demonstrated superhuman speed and reflexes on par with Midnight's Fire and Silhouette.
 Donyell is an accomplished marksman, acrobat, and martial artist.

 Bandit carries a specialized wrist mounted crossbow, that fires wire-tethered quarrels tipped with miniature grappling barbs which would penetrate an opponent's flesh and then open up beneath the skin.
 He then uses his powers to send a debilitating bio-electric charge along the electrically conductive tether, basically making himself a living taser.
 He also carries a variety of throwing stars.

-His Night Thrasher armor, apart from giving him added protection, enables him to project form-energy weapons, such as a bo staff, escrima sticks, and wrist blades.
+His Night Thrasher armor, apart from giving him added protection, enables him to create solid energy weapons, such as a bo staff, escrima sticks, and wrist blades.
 At one point he banged the sticks together to create an energy shockwave.

 He also displayed a jet pack and used Pym Particles to shrink himself and others down.

 Donyell is an accomplished thief and scientist, it is revealed in New Warriors (vol. 4), that he was able to empower de-powered mutants by stealing powerful technology from the likes of the Avengers.
 The full capabilities of this knowledge are unknown, but he is feasibly capable of producing incredibly powerful enhancing technology/exoskeletons.